Dr. Theresa Blume

-Defense of Doctoral Thesis.
-Title: „Hydrological processes in volcanic ash soils – Measuring, modeling and understanding runoff generation in an undisturbed catchment“8/2002 – 12/2007
+Education:12/2007 Defense of Doctoral Thesis.
+Title: „Hydrological processes in volcanic ash soils – Measuring, modeling and understanding runoff generation in an undisturbed catchment“

-Defense of M.S.
+8/2001 Defense of M.S.
 Thesis.
-Title: “ Effect of Salinity on Particle Release and Changes in Hydraulic Conductivity in Sediments”
+Title: “ Effect of Salinity on Particle Release and Changes in Hydraulic Conductivity in Sediments”.

 - DFG Research Unit (Forschergruppe) FOR 1598 From Catchments as Organised Systems to Models based on Dynamic Functional Units (CAOS) - Synthesizing remote sensing, geophysics and process hydrology with a suitable mathematical framework to improve hydrological modelling at the lower mesoscale (Duration: 2012-2021)